ProgramIsFun/ue5-force-graphhhhhhhhh-521/README.md

 add the link force

-Assuming the following is the correct workflow.
+We can either
+1. Deal with the lake forest in cpu and past results to the shade by overwriting the velocity.

 We need to be able to retrieve the position and also the velocity array. we will change the position and velocity And write it as a parameter and update the shader.

 The question is shall we update the velocity thing to the shader before We get the position, or after we get the position.

 Because the shader will compute the position force according to the velocity, perhaps that should be done before.

 And because the shader will update The position according to the velocity, perhaps we should also pass The Alpha value to the shader.

 does the shade only Once, if we set the TICK interval to be very large.

 The result is If we set the TICK interval to maybe perhaps 1 second, it runs a few hundred times already.
 The possible reasons is The callback function is called every frame.
 So the shader is called every frame.
 Right now, we could assume that if we do not set the interval, and then it will run exactly once between each tick.